WATCH: Bette Midler’s Final Performance At The Continental Baths in NYC (1971) – Video

 During this period even the mainstream news talk show The Pat Collins Show broadcast live from the club.
 In one segment, Pat sat by the pool and interviewed proprietor Steve Ostrow while nude men, apparently indifferent to the television cameras, went splashing (WCBS-TV received only one complaint about the program.)

-Below watch one of Bette Midler’s Final performances (again) in its entirety at The Contential Baths.
+Below watch one of Bette Midler’s final performances in its entirety at The Continental Baths.
 (With Barry Manilow on the piano of course)